MarsBased/handbook/guides/seo-guidelines.md

 * Images should ALWAYS include a descriptive `alt` attribute.
 Use keywords!
 * No more than one `h1` per page.
 * `<h1>` only includes `<h2>` (as many as you need). `<h2>` only includes `<h3>`, and so forth.
 Headers should be hierarchical.
 * Make sure that <strong>every page of the site is linked from another page</strong>.
-The site needs to be fully navigable just following links.
+The site needs to be fully navigable just by following links.
 Otherwise, crawlers will not be able to do it.
 * Make sure you use the right keywords for the blog posts and content on the site.

 We should also avoid duplicated content.
 In our projects, most likely we will only get duplicated content because of a poor configuration of the multi-language.
 If the client steals content from other sites we can't control it.
 Anyways, read <a href="https://moz.com/learn/seo/duplicate-content" title="Duplicate content" target="_blank">this article on how to deal with duplicated content using the rel=canonical tag, written by Moz</a>.